shubhendu23/event_managment_system/README.md

 There are some contraints and limitation defined such as:
     *) max_capacity should not exceed
     *) valid Email
-    *) Unique qmail oer registration for an event.
+    *) Unique email for registration for an event.

 # Folder Structure
 app